RoryHemmings/cyber-rootkit-s23/blog_post.md

 ```

-To acutally install the rootkit this script calls another script `./drop.sh`.
+To actually install the rootkit this script calls another script `./drop.sh`.
 That script is shown below.

 ```sh
 #!/bin/bash